 - Schedule 5A: Statement of apportionment of income between spouses governed by Portuguese Civil Code

-- Schedule AL: Asset and liability at the year-end (applicable in case income exceeds Rs 50 lakhs)
+- Schedule AL: Asset and liability at the year-end (applicable in case the total income exceeds Rs 50 lakhs)

 You can submit your ITR-2 Form either online or offline.

-Only following persons can file their ITR offline:
+Only the following persons can file their ITR offline:

 Return can be filed offline by: